 C: one-word answer*.

-(NOTE: EVERY SINGLE ONE of these correctly constructed sentences has two things in common: there’s a COMPLETE CLAUSE on the LEFT side of the colon; and the right side—whatever it is—explains or clarifies the complete clause on the left.)
+(NOTE: EVERY SINGLE ONE of these correctly constructed sentences has two things in common: there’s a COMPLETE CLAUSE on the LEFT side of the colon; and the right side—whatever grammatical form it takes—explains or clarifies the complete clause on the left.)

 INCORRECT!